qvest-digital/sch_jens/janz/qdisc.md

 is still the configured one.
 (If the underlying link is not fast enough, the kernel will not call back for another packet quickly save for buffers in the NIC, so that won’t be an issue normally.
-The JENS simulations are normally setting around 1‥50 Mbit/s on a 100+ Mbit/s link, so the link speed will be sufficiently fast unless the JENS NUC is kept at 100%CPU.)
+The JENS simulations are normally setting around 1‥50 Mbit/s on a 100+ Mbit/s WLAN or GigE physical link, so the underlying physical link speed will be sufficiently fast unless the JENS NUC is kept at 100%CPU.)

 The fifth blue arrow occurs after the backdated `notbefore` from the burst packet has expired, so we continue normally.